kruize/kruize/README.md

 ## Additional runtimes recommendations

 See the [Runtimes README](/docs/Runtimes.md) for more details on how to generate additional runtimes specific recommendations for your application through Kruize.
+Currently runtime recommendations are only available for Java with OpenJ9.

 ## Contributing